panno8M/godot-nim/README.md

 ### 🔴Still can't

-* Integrate Nim's ref with Godot's RefCounted
+* Integration of Nim's ref with Godot's RefCounted
-* Acess to items of Godot's container (E.g. Array, Dictionary...)
+* Getting items of Godot's container (E.g. Array, Dictionary...)
-* Use RefCounted Class
+* Using RefCounted (sub)Class
+* Using Parallelism
+* Library hot reloading

 ...And so on.